godot-extended-libraries/godot-interpolated-camera3d/README.md

 over smoothing by letting you use different factors for translation, rotation, FOV changes, and near/far plane changes.

+Note that this add-on is *not* a 100% compatible drop-in replacement to the InterpolatedCamera3D node, as this add-on provides some features that are backwards-incompatible.

 This repository only contains the add-on.
 See [godot-extended-libraries/godot-interpolated-camera3d-demo](https://github.com/godot-extended-libraries/godot-interpolated-camera3d-demo) for the demonstration project.